freeorion/freeorion/default/scripting/README.md

 These files are specifically targetted and may not be broken up or renamed. inf files will not normally be included.

+## empire_colors.xml file

+This file contains color options available for empires to select from.

 ## includes

 Work as normal, however all of the script files in each section are loaded.